iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 iOS 8 – September 17, 2014

-In iOS history, iOS 8 was a significant update as it introduced the contactless payment system named Apple Pay and the Apple Music subscription service.
-Also, it polished the iCloud features for more reliable and consistent performance.
+In iOS history, iOS 8 was a significant update as it introduced the contactless payment system Apple Pay and the Apple Music subscription service.
+It also polished the iCloud features for more reliable and consistent performance.
 The most useful feature unveiled was the Handoff feature to seamlessly switch between Apple devices.

-Apple walked in for a Dropbox-like iCloud Drive with the addition of iCloud Picture Library, and iCloud Music Library.
-To save subscription costs, Apple offered Family Sharing to enjoy content individually with a single subscription.
-Moreover, the HealthKit and HomeKit features focused on users’ daily living.
+Apple walked in with a Dropbox-like iCloud Drive and the addition of an iCloud Picture Library and an iCloud Music Library.
+To save subscription costs, Apple offered Family Sharing, which allows users to enjoy content individually with a single subscription.
+Moreover, the HealthKit and HomeKit features focused on users’ daily lives.

 Key features of iOS 8: